Who Has Time for That?

 Done Completely in Code

 I learned a good deal doing this project due to the fact that I made this application using code only.
-In order to better understand the JavaFX code, I studied dozens of tutorials on JavaFX and as well as one of Oracle's detailed books on Java.
+In order to better understand the JavaFX code, I studied dozens of tutorials on JavaFX and as well as a one of Oracle's detailed books on Java.
 That made it possible for me to actually think up my own project and write the code.
 I custom designed this very simple to do list app with SMART goals in mind.
 I called the application Task Tracker 1.0 (You can see this title at the top of the window pane).
 In the rest of this page, I have included images and explanations of how Task Tracker 1.0 works.
-The entire code for this project is included in a scrolling text box at the bottom of this page.
+The entire code is included in a scrolling text box as well.

 Visual Layout

-I used the NetBeans IDE 8.2 to run and test this project.
-I named both the project and the public class JavaFXDoGood.
+I used the NetBeans IDE 8.2 to run and test Task Tracker 1.0.
+I named the public class JavaFXDoGood.
 JavaFXDoGood starts with 22 imports to access libraries and uses a primary stage that contains one scene.
 Within the scene, the VBox component contains the other layout components including a menu bar, a label, a table with six columns, and a horizontal row at the bottom.
 The horizontal row contains six text fields, and an add button.
 When JavaFXDoGood is run, the stage looks like this:

 Editable Table